Basics About Your Newborn Baby’s Body

 Milia.
 These tiny white bumps can appear on your baby's face.
 They will go away in a few weeks.

-Healthy newborns average 40 breaths a minute.
+Healthy newborns average 40 to 60 breaths a minute.
 Adults take 12 to 18 breaths a minute.
-An infant’s breathing may pause for up to 10 seconds.
+A baby’s breathing may pause for up to 10 seconds.
 Then, the baby starts breathing again.